 With the weather changing, I have been asked by a few tenants what they can use in their storage unit to repel bugs, spiders and mice.
-There are a few tried and true techniques that, if used properly, will help keep all the pests and creepy crawlers away.
+There are a few self storage pest control tips that, if used properly, will help keep all the pests and creepy crawlers away.

 First and Foremost, No Food Allowed!